Lorentzian polynomials: Examples and applications

 Shephard's construction in \cite[Section 3]{Shephard} shows that every polynomial in $\mathrm{L}^d_{2} \cap \mathbb{Q}[w]$ is the volume polynomial of a pair of $d$-dimensional convex polytopes with rational vertices.
 Thus, by \cite[Section 5.4]{Toric}, we have

 A similar reasoning based on the construction of \cite[Section I]{Heine} shows that

-When $n \ge 4$, not every Lorentzian polynomial is the limit of a sequence of volume polynomials of rational convex polytopes (Remark \ref{RemarkConvexBodies}), and we do not know how to answer any of the above questions.
+When $n \ge 4$, not every Lorentzian polynomial is the limit of a sequence of volume polynomials of rational convex polytopes (Remark \ref{RemarkConvexBodies}), and we do not know how to answer any of the above questions.\footnote{After the completion of this paper, we noticed that the closure of $\mathrm{V}^3_3(\mathbb{F})$ is strictly smaller than $\mathrm{L}^3_3$ for any $\mathbb{F}$.
+This answers Question \ref{RealizationQuestion}.
+Specifically, the Lorentzian cubic $f=14x^3+6x^2y+24x^2z+12xyz+6xz^2+3yz^2$ is not in the closure of $\mathrm{V}^3_3(\mathbb{F})$.
+That $f$ is not in the closure of $\mathrm{V}^3_3(\mathbb{F})$ can be shown using the \emph{reverse Khovanskii-Teissier inequality} \cite[Theorem 5.7]{Lehmann-Xiao}: For any nef divisors $\mathrm{H}_1,\mathrm{H}_2,\mathrm{H}_3$ on a $d$-dimensional projective variety and any $k \le d$, we have

+The complex analytic proof of the inequality in \cite{Lehmann-Xiao} relies on the Calabi-Yau theorem \cite{Yau}.
+The algebraic proof of the inequality in \cite{JiangLi} using Okounkov bodies works over any algebraically closed field.
+The theory of toric varieties shows that the volume polynomial of any set of convex bodies is the limit of a sequence of volume polynomials of nef divisors on projective varieties \cite[Section 5.4]{Toric}.
+Thus, the Lorentzian cubic $f$ provides a counterexample to Gurvits' conjecture that a strongly log-concave homogeneous polynomial in three variables with nonnegative coefficients is the volume polynomial of three convex bodies \cite[Conjecture 4.1]{GurvitsL}.}